concourse/rfcs/024-generalized-resources/proposal.md

 # Generalized Resources

-This proposal adapts today's 'resource' interface into a more general interface that is less specialized to the 'versioned artifacts' use case, while also introducing versioning to the interface so that it'll be easier to make incremental changes to the interface itself and support mixed resource versions within a user's pipeline.
+This proposal adapts today's 'resource' interface ("v1") into a more general resource interface that is less specialized to the 'versioned artifacts' use case currently supported by Concourse pipelines.

-Today's resources are closely tied to the 'versioned artifact' use case, so this proposal will also show how the new interface is "interpreted" in order to support this use case.
+The proposed interface is versioned, starting at `2.0`.
+Each resource type will have its [resource info](#resource-info) fetched to discover its version.

+Concourse will support use of mixed resource interface versions.
+When a resource type does not support the new 'info' request flow it will be assumed to be v1.

+[Resource actions](#resource-actions) have all been updated to fit the exact same request/response interface.
+This proposal defines four core actions: `check`, `get`, `put`, and `delete`.

+Each action emits **config fragments**, which replace 'versions' from the v1 interface.
+By using a more general name the interface can be used for use cases beyond just versioning artifacts.
+See [Interpreting the Resource Interface](#interpreting-the-resource-interface) for more details.

 ## Previous Discussions